 Petra had also made mention at some point that there had been a falling out between her and her family.
 Her grandchildren knew she was said to have sisters, but she never shared more than that.

 Note on the Greshauge and Greishaw Family Names (originally pronounced Grass – ow):

 Throughout the family's history you will see the Greeshauge name listed many different ways on documents.
-This could be in part because, for the Mortensen children, it was only their family name for a few short years, which could provide some lack of familiarity towards its spelling.
+This could be in part because, for the Mortensen children, it was only their family name for a few short years before they changed the spelling, which could provide some lack of familiarity towards it [a bit of a stretch].
 But it is most likely a lot of the misspellings are transcription errors or from others not knowing how to spell it such a strange sounding foreign name that's spelled nothing like it sounds.

-Originally in Denmark, it seems the family may have spelled the name Griishauge on a majority of documents, however, I should also note that Græshave parish in the Hundred of Lolland Sønder in Maribo County, Denmark was previously spelled Græshauge.
+Originally in Denmark, it seems the family may have spelled the name Griishauge on a majority of documents, but that might be a transcription error of Greeshauge (how we know the name to be originally spelled).
+However, I should also note that Græshave parish in the Hundred of Lolland Sønder in Maribo County, Denmark was previously spelled Græshauge.

 Since the immigration to America there have been many different spellings, misspellings and some complete failures found on documents.
 Here are a few I’ve seen: Griishauge, Greishauge, Greeshauge, Gresshauge, Greshauge, Gresshande, Greeshouge, Greeshange, Greeshougi, Greeshaugl, Greeslauge, Grenhonge and Greshaugh.
 Transcription errors normally find the “u” mistakenly replaced with an “n” on any number of the above spellings.

 Ane Christensdatter, 29 May 1842 - 20 June 1909

 Martinius Christensen, ? - ?